Buckden, Cambridgeshire: Transport

-Buckden, which lies on the old Great North Road, was bypassed by the A1 in 1962.
-A roundabout connects with the bypass and B661 (Perry Road for nearby Grafham Water), giving access to a filling station.
-Accessible through the village are The Offords via the B1043.
-Brampton is reached by a grade-separated junction on the A1 just north of the village.
-A planned improvement scheme for the A14 may divert it north of the village to run parallel with the A1.
-Part of the scheme, development of a new southern bypass for Huntingdon, would mean constructing a new east-west section of road between Buckden village and Brampton and a new bridge over the Great Ouse.
-Subject to final governmental approval, it was to have been completed in 2020.
+Buckden is close to the A1 main road, and its primary connection to it is a roundabout at the south end of the village.
+Until 1962 the Great North Road ran through Buckden, but the construction of the A1 in 1962 relieved the traffic pressure.
+The B661 road runs west from the roundabout, giving access to Grafham Water, Great Staughton and Kimbolton.
+A minor road runs east to Buckden Marina and Offord Cluny.
+The B1514 road leads north-east to Huntingdon through Brampton, branching from the A1 a short distance north of Buckden.

 Buckden lent its name to two railway stations, both outside the parish.
 To the north, a line from Kettering to Huntingdon was built in 1866 and a station called Buckden opened.
 Services ran between Kettering and Cambridge from 1882 until 1959, after which the line was dismantled.
 Another station, in the neighbouring village of Offord Cluny on the Great Northern Main Line, was called Offord and Buckden.
 It opened in 1851 and was extended in 1898, but closed by 1959.
 Today's nearest station is 3.5 mile away at Huntingdon, where regular services run south to London and north to Peterborough and beyond.

-On weekdays and Saturdays there is an hourly bus service between Huntingdon and St Neots that stops in Buckden.
+On weekdays and Saturdays there is an hourly bus service between Huntingdon and St Neots that stops in Buckden, at the Green.
+The operator is Whippet, route 66.

 The Ouse Valley Way is a 150 mi footpath that follows the River Great Ouse from its source near Syresham in Northamptonshire to its mouth in The Wash near King's Lynn.